MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-professional/configure-email.md

     - Dynamics 365 App for Outlook is automatically enabled for all the users.

 5. If users are already created in your organization, the mailboxes of the users with Sales Professional Person or Sales Professional Manager security roles will appear in the **Mailboxes** list.
-For more information about adding users and assigning security roles, see [Manage users](manage-users.md).

 6. The mailboxes will be in the **Not Run** state initially.
 Select **Approve and Test mailboxes** to test the mailboxes and approve them.